Nutty

 What’s the difference between an interest-only mortgage and a repayment mortgage?

 An interest-only mortgage is when your monthly repayments only cover the interest that’s building up on your loan.
-This means that when your mortgage comes to an end, you’ll have to pay your mortgage back in one lump sum.
+This means that when your mortgage comes to an end, you’ll have to pay your mortgage back, every penny you borrowed!

 Interest only mortgage